binhrobles/virtual-dev-environment/README.md

 - AWS CLI access set up in a way that Ansible can assume it
 - An SSH key at `~/.ssh/vdev`

+## AWS Account Reqs
+- EC2 Instance Connect endpoint set up on the target VPC
+  - bypasses need to provision a public IP

 ## Usage
 ```bash
 # set up the local env